Lagrangian skeleta of very affine complete intersections: Tropical geometry

 \begin{example} In Example \ref{example:running-trop}, we can read off that $Z_\beta$ is an elliptic curve with 8 punctures from the combinatorics of its tropicalisation $\mA_\trop$.
-It will admit a smooth toric compactification inside the smooth toric variety $X_{\check{\Sigma}}$ from Example \ref{example:running-nef}. \end{example}
+It will admit a smooth toric compactification inside the smooth toric variety $X_{\check{\Sigma}}$ that is a crepant resolution of $X_\nabla$ from Example \ref{example:running-nef}. \end{example}